HamzaFB/hamzafb.github.io/_posts/2022-09-04-notes-on-bayesian-online-change-point-detection.md

 ---

-In this post I am going to explain the mathematical details behind the graphical model *Bayesian Online Change Point Detection* introduced in {% cite  adams2007bayesian%}.
+In this post I am going to delve into the mathematical details behind the graphical model *Bayesian Online Change Point Detection* introduced in {% cite  adams2007bayesian%}.
 This model can be used to detect different type of change-points and has known many extensions over the last few years.\
 Given a time series, we are interested in detecting structural changes